SkygearIO/skygear-doc/content/plugin/guide-scheduled.md

 +++

-You can decorate a function with `pyourd.every` so that the function is executed periodically.
+You can decorate a function with `py-skygear.every` so that the function is executed periodically.
 To schedule that a task to be executed every minute:

 ```
-@pyourd.every("@every 1m")
+@py-skygear.every("@every 1m")
 def watch(io):
     open('/tmp/messages.txt', 'a').write('Hello World!\n')
 ```